DarkMaps/DarkMapsServer/README.md

 ## API Documentation

-**Note: Where the device registrationId is sent to the server it is the sending user's registration ID that is included, not the recipient.**
+**Note: Where the device registration_id is sent to the server it is the sending user's registration ID that is included, not the recipient.**

 ### Authentication